-Computer Science COSC 1301 3

-English ENGL 1301, 1302, and 2301 or 2302 9

-Fine Arts 3

-ART 1306 or COMA 1306 or MUSI 1306 3

-History 6

-HIST 1301, 1302, 2301, or 2302 •

-Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2

-Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
-3-4

-Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4

-Religion RELI 1301 and 1302.
+Semester Hours Adult Education CAED 3301 Lifelong Learning (S-L) 3 Computer Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts FINE 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302.
 (If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
-6-12

-Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
-An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6

-Electives 44-54

-Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc.

-Sociology Major 30

-SOCI 1301 Introduction to Sociology SOCI 1302 Social Problems SOCI 2302 Social Work or SOCI 2304 Marriage and Family SOCI 4312 Research Methods

-The student must also complete an additional eighteen (18) upper-level hours of sociology requirement may be satisfied by transfer and/or portfolio credit hours. y courses.
-This

-Total Credit Hours Required Minimum 126

-- CAED 3301: Lifelong Learning for Adult Students (S-L) Minimum of 42 upper-level credit hours. - 3.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 4.
-Minimum of 32 credit hours in residence at DBU. - 5.
+6-12 Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
+An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Sociology Major SOCI 1301 Introduction to Sociology SOCI 1302 Social Problems SOCI 2303 Statistics for Social Sciences SOCI 2304 Marriage and Family SOCI 3305 Internship in Sociology (S-L) or SOCI 4302 Social Work SOCI 4303 Social Psychology SOCI 4312 Research Methods The student must also complete an additional six (6) upper-level hours of sociology courrequirement may be satisfied by transfer and/or portfolio credit hours.
+Total Credit Hours Required 30 rses.
+This Minimum 126 Other Requirements Minimum of 42 upper-level credit hours.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, which must be upper-level.
+Minimum of 32 credit hours in residence at DBU.
+9 credit hours of

 Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
-Minimum of 126 credit hours to graduate. - 7.
-Satisfactory completion of all requirements on official degree plan.
+Students must receive approval of the registrar prior to taking courses at any other college or university.
+Minimum of 126 credit hours to graduate.

+6. Satisfactory completion of all requirements on official degree plan.